baranekrem/LowPassFilter_Python/README.md

 As you can see, We designed Passive RC Low Pass Filter.
 This algorithm comes from Bilinear Z Transform form Analog Filter.
 I explaned math analysis in my web site.
-If you want see, you can visi my web site
+If you want see, you can visit my web site

 https://www.baranekrem.net